DanHerman212/enterprise_clinical_copilot/projects/agent-harness/docs/demo_screen_guide.md

 - username `demo_dev` · password `demo-pass-123`

+The page is the **Enterprise Clinical Copilot** shell: an ECC brand header (logo + wordmark), notifications + user (Dr. Lena Ortiz) top-right, and a left sidebar (Dashboard · Readmission Risk).
+The disclaimer about synthetic names is temporarily removed — you're adding it back later.

 **Important — what's real right now (fixture mode):**
 - The **risk numbers and dots are real** (computed by running the actual serving predictor against every demo patient).